grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/_index.md

 ## Review your changes

-Prior to pushing your changes, you can view a local build of the documentation so that you can review your work.
+Prior to pushing your changes to Github, you can view a local build of the documentation so that you can review your work.

 To view a local build: